aef1004/cytotypr/README.md

 We first want to convert the data to a “tidy data” format, to allow us to work with “tidyverse” tools for further analysis and visualization.

-Apply this function to the ‘flowSet’ of gated FMO data:
+Apply the `tidy_flow_set` function to the ‘flowSet’ of gated FMO data to output a dataframe:

 ``` r
 FMO_gated_data <- tidy_flow_set(flowset_FMO_gated_data)